MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

 # Using the Development Nuget Packages

-When the MonoGame develop branch builds it publishes development NuGet packages to the MonoGame NuGet Feed on GitHub.
+When the MonoGame develop branch builds, it publishes development NuGet packages to the MonoGame NuGet Feed on GitHub.
 If you want to test a new feature or just be on the very latest code you can use this Feed to do that.